flotiq/flotiq-docs/docs/Deep-Dives/angular-headless-cms.md

 Generated package based on your OpenApiSchema is a powerful tool, that can speed up your development process a lot.
 You can install it in your project and don't worry anymore about writing API calls

+!!!hint
     Helpful links:

     1. Learn how to get your own OpenApiSchema [here](https://flotiq.com/docs/API/open-api-schema/).
     2. Didn't find a package in a langauage or framework you love?
 No problem check this [link](https://flotiq.com/docs/API/generate-package/) to learn how to generate your own!